-Ann holds a Doctor of Philosophy (PhD) in Accounting from Queensland University of Technology, conferred in 2014, and awarded the Outstanding Doctoral Thesis Award for its scholarly contribution.
-Over the past 15 years she has demonstrated academic leadership across diverse institutional contexts, including Macquarie University (2008–2011), CQ University Sydney (2015–2023), Prince Sultan University in Saudi Arabia (2023–2024), and currently is an Associate Professor (Adjunct) with CQ University.
+Dr Ann Sardesai holds a PhD in Accounting from Queensland University of Technology, conferred in 2014 and recognised with the Outstanding Doctoral Thesis Award for its scholarly contribution.
+She has more than 15 years of academic experience across diverse institutional settings, including Macquarie University (2008–2011), CQUniversity Sydney (2015–2023), Prince Sultan University in Saudi Arabia (2023–2024).

 Fields of Research (FoR)